 D. Data Standards Represent Minimums not Maximum: The data standards described herein represent minimum standards and are not intended to limit the collection of needed data.

-Both the minimum, comprehensive, and option question and answers represent baseline standards and additional detail may be incorporated if additional information is desired.
+Both the minimum, comprehensive, and optional questions and answers represent baseline standards and additional detail may be incorporated if additional information is desired.
 Bureaus desiring more specificity or additional data are permitted and encouraged to collect additional data as needed as long as: the minimum standard is included; in the case of race and ethnicity the data can be aggregated up to the minimum standard; methodological best practices are utilized; and collection adheres to privacy principles.
 With respect to tabulation, the procedures used by bureaus shall result in the production of as much detailed information as possible.
 However, bureaus shall not present data on detailed categories if doing so would compromise data quality or confidentiality standards.

 E. Exceptions to use of these standards, or to the inclusion of data on about race, ethnicity, language, disability, or tribal affiliation for City or City sponsored public data collection activities are as follows: